stefaniecg/stefaniecg.github.io/bib_dis/main.md

 The structure has 5 segments, each should last around 10 minutes, to make a total of ~50 minutes for the whole session.
    0. **Inaugural prayer**
       * Ask for guidance of the Spirit of God
-      * Only one person prays, usually one of the moderators.
+      * Only one person prays.
-      * Keep it very short, maximum 20 seconds.
-      * Non believers are not ready to endure long prayers.
+      * Keep it short.
+Non believers are not ready to endure long prayers.
    1. **Exchange & Retrospective** - [Austauschen + Ruckblick]
       * What did you experience with God this week and what are you thankful for?
       * Where do you need God's help?